konnov/protocols-made-fun/_posts/2025-04-20-lean-two-phase.md

 ### 3.2.
 Functional specification in Lean

 Now that we have chosen our data structures, we can specify the behavior of the two-phase commit.
-We do this in the [functional specification][fun-spec].
+We do this in the module [Functional.lean][].
 For example, this is how we specify the behavior of the transaction manager on receiving the message `Prepared rm`, for a resource manager `rm`:

 {% github_embed
   https://raw.githubusercontent.com/konnov/leanda/2b0c9202753b19d731fffb3ae23df65da118d9dd/twophase/Twophase/Functional.lean